collocations.org

 A clot in the brain cut off her blood supply.

-food, milk, water, etc. | coal, electricity, energy, fuel, gas, oil, power, etc.
+coal, electricity, energy, fuel, gas, oil, power, etc.

-Domestic coal supplies were more plentiful in the mid-1950s. | Turn off the mains electricity supply.
+Domestic coal supplies were more plentiful in the 1950s.

 money

-VERB + SUPPLY
+VERB + supply

 have